ehn-dcc-development/hcert-testdata/vproof_spec.md

 ### Issuer Signature Expiry

 The Issuer Signature Expiry (**exp**) timestamp is used to indicate for how long this particular signature over the Payload SHALL be considered valid, after which a Verifier MUST reject the Payload as expired.
 The timestamp MUST be given in UTC.
 The purpose of the expiry parameter is to force a limit of the validity period of the EVP.
+The **exp** SHALL be encoded using COSE header parameter label -100001 (decimal).

 ### EVP Specification Version

 The EVP Specification Version (**ver**) indicates to which version of this specification the Payload adheres.
 The version numbers are encoded as a string using the *major.minor* format, where the major number and minor number are separated by a decimal dot.
+The **evp** SHALL be encoded using COSE header parameter label -100002 (decimal).

 ## Issuer Signature